 Irish Culture today on a global & European stage.

 Alan Titley is a novelist, story writer, playwright and scholar.
 He has also written and presented documentary films on literary and historical subjects, and has been writing a weekly column for The Irish Times on current and cultural affairs since 2003.

 He was born and raised in the city of Cork, where he studied to be a primary school teacher.
 His work took him to Nigeria where he taught during the Biafran War.
 While there he travelled extensively across West Africa through both jungle and desert.
 He returned and taught deaf children in Dublin while studying for an evening degree at University College Dublin.

 Primary Schools Art Competition- Prize-giving

-Over 800 pupils from local Schools in Counties Donegal, Leitrim & Fermanagh submitted artwork in four class categories.
+Over 800 pupils from local primary schools in Counties, Donegal, Leitrim & Fermanagh submitted artwork in four class categories.
 Junior/Senior Infants, First & Second Class, Third & Fourth Class and Fifth & Sixth Class.

 Summer School Craft Events

 Irish Traditional Costumes –

 This talk and demonstration of what was typical Gaelic dress for people in 17th Century Ireland was given by Proinsias Mag Fhionnghaile who is a writer, historian and tour guide from Ballyshannon.
 He has received the nominal letters C.I.O.M from Clans of Ireland for his years of work and research in the field of Irish history, in particular surname research and the study of traditional Irish clothing.
 He is also the historian for the McGinley clan and is the Curator of Ballyshannon & District Museum.